johnbayko/hicp/docs/hicp.rst

         ..."" has space for 2 new characters, and the text "amazing" is added to position 3, then the new text will start with "ing experience ..."".

-      When text is added to the content, the corresponding attribute segment is incremented.
+      When text is added to the content, any corresponding attribute segments are
+      incremented.
 The user agent can decide what to do when inserting text at the beginning of an attribute segment, but users will generally expect the previous segment to extended.
 For example, if the content is "I said